Prnewbie/first_new_rep/README.md

 # first_new_rep
-New to bit, trying to get the grasp
+New to git, trying to get the grasp